 Grandpa’s son who lived in Germany hadn’t bothered to visit his widowed father from the past fifteen years.
 Since then Smokey was everything for grandpa a companion, friend, son and even more.

-Grandpa who was deeply lost in his own thoughts didn’t realise that it had began to get dark, had Smokey been there he would’ve caught grandpa’s walking stick in between his jaws and would’ve dragged grandpa home.
-Grandpa in fact had begun searching for Smokey scanning all around himself but the bitter truth was that Smokey wasn’t there.
+Grandpa who was deeply lost in his own thoughts didn’t realise that it had begun to get dark, had Smokey been there he would’ve caught grandpa’s walking stick in between his jaws and would’ve dragged grandpa home.
+Grandpa, in fact, had begun searching for Smokey scanning all around himself but the bitter truth was that Smokey wasn’t there.

 The dog has gone mad they said, it has bit four they said, it could also bite you they said, don’t get the dog outside they said, kill that dog by today or we’ll have it killed they said.

 Mad, who is mad?
 Is the dog mad?
 Or am I mad?
 Or is the whole world mad?
 Yes if the dog is mad as they have labelled it then it would surely bite me but who cares?
 No, not even my son would care to get my carcass cremated in the right way no matter if I died because of a mad dog biting me or if I passed away in my sleep thought grandpa.
 Grandpa slowly began walking back to his home, had not the streetlights been there then grandpa would’ve surely lost his way.